MutualAidz/kairoslux-website/docs/KLW_WEBSITE_COPY_v02_CANONICAL.md

 Coming soon: Kairos Circuit

 Body:
-Kairos Circuit will be a periodic dispatch on Catholic AI: what Pope Leo XIV and other Church voices are saying, how Catholic institutions are experimenting with AI, and where Spirit‑led creativity is emerging.
+Kairos Circuit will be a periodic dispatch on Catholic AI: what Pope Leo XIV and other Church voices are saying, how Catholic institutions are navigating AI, and where Spirit‑led creativity is emerging.
 It is meant for leaders who want to stay informed without drowning in noise.

 It will sit under Kairos Lux Works LLC, in conversation with Kairos Labs as that research work develops.